COMBINE-lab/simpleaf/docs/source/workflow-patch.rst

 since the input being patched is a fully-instantiated manifest, the patch simply replaces the values of the designated fields, but it will not affect the values of any fields that are not diretly patched.

+Finally, the ``workflow patch`` command accepts an *optional* argument ``--output``, which specifies the path to a directory (which will be recursively created if it doesn't exist) where the patched manifests will be written.
+If this argument is not provided, then the patched manifests will be written to the same directory as the template or manifest to which the patching process is being applied.
+The name of each patched manifest is determined by the name of the template or manifest being patched, and the corresponding value in the ``name`` column of the patch file.
+For example if you are patching a template named ``awesome_gene_expression.jsonnet``, and you have a parameter table with two (non-header) rows with the values in the name column being ``sample1`` and ``sample2`` respectively, then the patching process will result in two manifests named ``awesome_gene_expression_sample1.json`` and ``awesome_gene_expression_sample2.json``.
+If no ``--output`` was provided to the command, then these will be written in the same directory where ``awesome_gene_expression.jsonnet`` resides, otherwise they will be written in the directory specified by the ``--output`` option.

 Patch file
 ~~~~~~~~~~